Virtual tables overview

 2. Install transforms-tables from the Libraries tab.

-Transforms that use the use_external_systems decorator are currently not compatible with Virtual Tables.
-Switch to source-based external transforms or split your transform into multiple transforms, one that uses Virtual Tables as input and one that uses the use_external_systems decorator.
+Transforms that use the use_external_systems decorator are not compatible with virtual tables.
+Switch to source-based external transforms or split your transform into multiple transforms, one that uses virtual tables and one that uses the use_external_systems decorator.

 API overview